 What To Do If You Have Stinging Insect Activity On Your Property

 For protection against many stinging insects, a home pest control plan from Arrow may be the ideal solution.
 Offering year-round pest control service for common household pests, our residential service plans include coverage for bees and wasps that threaten your health.

-Arrow Pest Control provides pest control services in Irvington, Short Hills, and all of Essex County as well as Hudson, Union, Monmouth, Middlesex, Mercer, Ocean, and Somerset counties.
+Arrow Pest Control provides pest control services in Irvington, Short Hills, and all of Essex County as well as Hudson, Union, Monmouth, Middlesex, Mercer, Morris, Ocean, and Somerset counties.
 If you’ve noticed stinging insects too close for comfort, contact Arrow Pest Control right away.
 We’ll send out a licensed pest control professional to identify the stinging insects and develop a plan of action that will get rid of wasps and bees!